 PROGRAM REQUIREMENTS AND SPECIAL CONDITIONS: Students must meet JTCC admission requirements.
-Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+Students may need to complete placement tests in English and mathematics.
+Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
-Keyboarding skills are recommended.
 New students should visit the Advising Center and returning students their faculty advisor for more information.

-REQUIRED COURSES CR.
-PRE-REQUISITE COURSES APPROVED COURSE SUBSTITUTIONS SDV 100 College Success Skills 1 ENG 115 Technical Writing 3 See Placement Test Scores ENG 111 MTH 158 College Algebra 3 See Placement Test Scores MTH 163 ITE 115 Introduction to Computer Applications and Concepts 3 See Note 4 ECO 120 Survey of Economics 3 ECO 201, ECO 202 BUS 100 Introduction to Business 3 PHI 111 Logic I 3 РНІ 220 ITE 130 Introduction to Internet Services 3 ITE 215 Advanced Computer Applications & Integration 3 ITE 115 ACC 211 Principles of Accounting I 3 ACC 212 Principles of Accounting II 3 ACC 211 ITE 221 PC Hardware and OS Architecture Offered Spring Only 3 ITN 101 Introduction to Network Concepts 3 ITP 100 Software Design 3 ITP 251 Systems Analysis and Design 3 ITN 260 Network Security Basics 3 Co or Pre: ITN 101 IT Track Courses 15/16 See Note 8 and tracks on next page CST 110 Introduction to Communication 3 PSY 126 Psychology for Business and Industry 3 PSY 200 Health/Physical Education Elective 1 ITE 290 Coordinated Internship Offered Spring Only 1 See Note 1 Total Minimum Credits to Complete 66/67
+REQUIRED COURSES CR PRE-REQUISITE COURSES APPROVED COURSE SUBSTITUTIONS SDV 100 College Success Skills 1 ENG 115 Technical Writing 3 See Placement Requirements ENG 111 MTH 158 College Algebra 3 See Placement Requirements MTH 163 ITE 115 Introduction to Computer Applications and Concepts 3 See Note 4 ECO 120 Survey of Economics 3 ECO 201, ECO 202 BUS 100 Introduction to Business 3 PHI 111 Logic I 3 PHI 220 ITE 130 Introduction to Internet Services 3 ITE 215 Advanced Computer Applications & Integration 3 ITE 115 ACC 211 Principles of Accounting I 3 ACC 212 Principles of Accounting II 3 ACC 211 ITE 221 PC Hardware and OS Architecture Offered Spring only 3 ITN 101 Introduction to Network Concepts 3 ITP 100 Software Design 3 ITP 251 Systems Analysis and Design 3 ITN 260 Network Security Basics 3 Co or Pre: ITN 101 IT Track Courses 15/16 See Note 8 and tracks on next page PSY 126 Psychology for Business and Industry 3 PSY 200 Health/Physical Education Elective 1 ITE 290 Coordinated Internship Offered Spring Only 1 See Note 1 Total Minimum Credits to Complete 66/67

-ITE 290 represents a one-credit internship that will focus on student's particular track.
-Students must have completed all coursework or be concurrently completing coursework 1. in present semester for graduation with advisor's approval.
+- 1. ITE 290 represents a one-credit internship that will focus on student's particular track.
+Students must have completed all coursework or be concurrently completing coursework in present semester for graduation with advisor's approval. - $All\ information\ technology\ courses\ must\ be\ completed\ within\ five\ years\ of\ student's\ intended\ graduation\ date.$ - Prerequisite requirement(s) must be met for all classes. - $Students\ with\ good\ computer\ skills\ may\ seek\ to\ satisfy\ this\ requirement\ by\ CLEP\ or\ internal\ exam.$ - Students should regularly meet with their faculty advisor and check their advisement report in MyTyler SIS. - Courses noted as Fall only or Spring only are based on historical trends and current planning and may change without notice. - Transfer to Four-Year Colleges and Universities This program is not intended for transfer.

-2 All information technology courses must be completed within five years of student's intended graduation date.

-3. Prerequisite requirement(s) must be met for all classes.

-4. Students with good computer skills may seek to satisfy this requirement by CLEP or internal exam.

-5. Students should regularly meet with their faculty advisor and check their advisement report in MyTyler - SIS.

-6. Courses noted as Fall only or Spring only are based on historical trends and current planning and may change without notice.

-7. Transfer to Four-Year Colleges and Universities - This program is not intended for transfer.
 Students desiring to transfer should consult their faculty advisor and their intended transfer institutions for specific direction in program and course selection.
-Required courses for any major at four-year institutions may vary.
-8

-Students must complete all courses within a track in order to meet graduation requirements.

-Track courses are related to specific Career Studies Certificates (CSC).
-Students should consult with their faculty advisors about completing a certificate milestone prior to 9. completing the AAS.
+Required courses for any major at four-year institutions may vary. - Students must complete all courses within a track in order to meet graduation requirements. - Track courses are related to specific Career Studies Certificates (CSC).
+Students should consult with their faculty advisors about completing a certificate milestone prior to completing the AAS.

-INFORMATION TECHNOLOGY

-IT Required Track Courses:
+IT REQUIRED TRACK COURSES:

+ITD 132 Structured Query Language